 (5) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

+[Section 246 amended by No. 49 of 2010 s.
+80.]

 247. Effect of provision requiring document to be given to particular person or child

 (1) A person is not required to comply with a provision of this Act that requires the person to give a document to another person, or to ensure that a document is given to another person, if, after reasonable inquiries, the other person cannot be found.